The House of

 Meanwhile, the House

-senatorial debate on Diversification of the Economy: real sector
+resumed the senatorial debate on Diversification of the Economy: real sector

 development during the plenary session where it played host to the Hon.